Sidd5arth/weather-app/README.md

 # This is one of the project that as given to me in the initial days of my frontend inter training at Zigram india.

 - what I have learnt from this ?

-✏ Management of Multiple compnents and rerenders
+✏ Management of Multiple components and re-renders

 ✏ Rest api and api integration

 # Getting Started with Create React App